Inherited IRA $20,000 State Tax Exemption for New York Beneficiaries Under Age 59 ½

 Age of Majority is 21

 Different states have different ages of majority, some 18 and others 21.
-But the IRS Released clarifying final regulations in July 2024, stating that for purposes of minor children moving from the annual RMD requirement to the 10-year rule would be the age of 21 regardless of state the child lives in and regardless of whether or not the child is student after age 18.
+But the IRS released clarifying final regulations in July 2024, stating that for purposes of minor children moving from the annual RMD requirement to the 10-year rule would be the age of 21 regardless of the state the child lives in and regardless of whether or not the child is a student after age 18.

-Here is an example, Richard passes away in a car accident in March 2024, the sole beneficiary of his 401k at work is his 10-year-old daughter Kelly.
+Here is an example: Richard passes away in a car accident in March 2024, the sole beneficiary of his 401 (k) at work is his 10-year-old daughter, Kelly.
 Kelly’s guardian would need to assist her with setting up an inherited IRA before December 31, 2025, and rollover Richard’s 401K balance into that Inherited IRA account.
-Since Kelly is under the age of 21, she would be required to take annual required minimum distributions from the account which are calculated base hunter age and an IRS life expectancy table beginning 2025.
+Since Kelly is under the age of 21, she would be required to take annual required minimum distributions from the account, which are calculated based on her age and an IRS life expectancy table beginning in 2025.
 When she receives those annual RMDs for the Inherited IRA, she has to pay income tax on them, but does not incur a 10% early withdrawal penalty for being under the age of 59 1/2 since they are considered death distributes.

 Kelly will need to continue to take those RMD's each year until she reaches age 21.
 At age 21, she is then subject to the new 10-year rule associated with non-spouse beneficiaries which requires her to fully deplete that inherited IRA balance within 10 years of reaching the age 21.